mbuckbee/expaddons-rails-example/readme.md

 ## Overview

-This will setup a new live Heroku app containing:
+This will setup a new live app on Heroku entirely within the free tier.

+The app will contain:

 - All 12 of the new Expedited Add-ons